The writing app that works

 Get bookmoth

 Bring your own API key (Anthropic or OpenRouter).
-A full novel typically costs $8–15 in API usage via Claude, less via OpenRouter.
+A chapter costs anywhere from 2 to 30 cents depending on your model.
 You control your spend.

 How the costs work